Music

 W

-The development of major musical styles in the baroque and classical periods.
-Compositions will be studied, analyzed, and listened to.
-Attention will be drawn to the political, religious, philosophical, and social events that shape the arts of any given time.
+This music history course focuses on the development of major musical styles in the baroque and classical periods.
+Compositions are studied, analyzed, and listened to.
+Attention is drawn to the political, religious, philosophical, and social events that shape the arts of any given time.
 Out-of-class listening and concert and recital attendance are also part of the class activities.
+Offered spring semesters.

 MU 322: Music History and Literature III Beethoven to the Present